epfl-ada/ada-2021-project-palomamo/docs/index.md

 {% include perc_female_countries_means.html %}
 {% include perc_other_countries_means.html %}

-_As before, a time independence is observed and no conclusion can be issued between the gender representation and the types of newspaper.
+As before, a time independence is observed and no conclusion can be issued between the gender representation and the types of newspaper.
 However an interesting new observation can be made.
-The averages over the 5-year span, let it be for women or gender minorities' representation, differ among countries._
+The averages over the 5-year span, let it be for women or gender minorities' representation, differ among countries.

 This can be justified by their history and their consideration for women and gender diverse individuals.
 Nigeria still does not recognize [LGBT rights](https://en.wikipedia.org/wiki/LGBT_rights_in_Nigeria) and women face numerous [inequalities and difficulties](https://en.wikipedia.org/wiki/Women_in_Nigeria) compared to men.
 This is well represented here with the lowest proportion of female (<10%) and gender diverse individuals(<0.1%).
 The disparity becomes even greater than in a European country like the United Kingdom, with an average above 30% for some newspapers,  where people can be seen as more open minded and understanding on the question of gender diversity.
 That being said, inequalities are still present everywhere.
-A similar analysis can be made for India where the situation for [women](https://en.wikipedia.org/wiki/Women_in_India) gender diverse individuals can also be full of difficulties and unfairness.
+A similar analysis can be made for India where the situation for [women](https://en.wikipedia.org/wiki/Women_in_India) and gender diverse individuals can also be full of difficulties and unfairness.

 {% include perc_female_countries_allyears.html %}
-_A small evolution can be observed only for the United Sates and the United Kingdom._

-For UK, we can see an overall evolution in time.
+For the United Kingdom, we can see an overall evolution in time.
 As we saw earlier, this effect is caused by only a few newspapers.
-The newspapers influencing this evolution do not seem to share a common content type._
+The newspapers influencing this evolution do not seem to share a common content type.

 This supports the hypothesis that in the last decades, women and gender diverse individuals' rights and voices have gained awareness and freedom in some countries.
 And this progression is also captured in the newspapers.
 On the other hand the process is still very slow depending on the countries and their society.